followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/dateCellTemplate.md

 ===========================================================================

 <!--shortDescription-->
-The template to be used for rendering date scale items.
+The template used for rendering day scale items.
 <!--/shortDescription-->

 <!--fullDescription-->
-A binding context of a date template is the object that corresponds to the currently rendered item of the date scale.
+A binding context of a date template is an object that corresponds to a currently rendered item of the day scale.

-So, in the **Knockout approach**, you can bind template elements to the date scale item fields.
+So, in the **Knockout approach**, you can bind template elements to the day scale item fields.
 To access another binding context within a template, use [Knockout](http://knockoutjs.com/documentation/binding-context.html) binding variables.

-In the **AngularJS approach**, if you need to access date scale item fields within a template, use a variable whose name is assigned to the **dx-item-alias** directive.
+In the **AngularJS approach**, if you need to access day scale item fields within a template, use a variable whose name is assigned to the **dx-item-alias** directive.
 Add the directive to the widget element to specify an alias to the root object.
-Without this directive, object fields are beyond reach.
+Without this directive, object fields are unavailable.
 To access another binding context within a date scale template, use [Angular](https://docs.angularjs.org/guide/scope) binding variables.

 #####AngularJS Approach#####